 Gypsies and Travellers in South Somerset

 There are 3 permanent Gypsy and Traveller sites in South Somerset.
 Chubbards Cross in Ilton has 6 pitches and Marsh Lane in Tintinhull has 8 pitches.
 There is also a small site near Pitney.
+All sites are managed on our behalf by Elim Housing.

 When it comes to private Gypsy sites, we will give full and fair consideration to proposals, and will apply planning policy and enforce planning controls fairly and firmly.
-We’ll safeguard and defend the local environment, local facilities and services from issues flowing from unlawful and unplanned Gypsy and Traveller encampments and developments.
+We will safeguard and defend the local environment, local facilities and services from issues flowing from unlawful and unplanned Gypsy and Traveller encampments and developments.

 Education

 Locally, ‘Support Services for Education’ are able to provide face-to-face cultural competency training to local organisations including schools.
-To discuss this, contact the team directly at childrens@somerset.gov.uk or phone 0300 123 2224.

 Health and wellbeing